lovell/sharp/README.md

 Merge alpha transparency channel, if any, with `background`.

-#### Experimental: overlayWith(filename)

-**Experimental:** Composite image with transparent overlay.
-Both input and overlay image must be RGBA and their dimensions must match.

 #### rotate([angle])

 Rotate the output image by either an explicit angle or auto-orient based on the EXIF `Orientation` tag.